 Your second mind map (Step Four) will look something like this:

-The next step in how to write blog posts is to turn your mind map into an outline.
+The next step is to turn your mind map into an outline.

 Select the parent topic of your mind map: